EGR314-S-2026-202/EGR314-S-2026-202.github.io/docs/02-Concept-Design/Design.md

 ## Sort, Rank, and Group

-The listing below is of ideas sorted into 5 seperate groups:
+The listing below is of ideas sorted into 5 separate groups:
 ![sorted ideas list](images/sorted_ideas.png)

-The listing bleow is of the ideas in the groups ranked from most appealing/applicable to least appealing/applicable:
+The listing below is of the ideas in the groups ranked from most appealing/applicable to least appealing/applicable:
 ![ranked ideas list](images/ranked_ideas.png)

 ## Product Concept Designs